 In May 1844 the Macarthur brothers sold land to the Catholic Church at the corner of John and Mitchell Streets for St Paul's Church, which was opened in 1859 by Archbishop Bede Polding of Sydney.
-In 1883 Elizabeth Macarthur-Onslow sold land on the opposite corner of John and Mitchell Streets to the Wesleyan Methodists for a more substantial church building than the one they had been using in Elizabeth Street since 1861.
-This new church opened its doors in 1888.

 In 1844 the school, that had been running at Camden Park since 1838, was moved to the village and later merged with a smaller Catholic school.
-In 1845 a separate Church of England school began which moved in 1852 to a newly constructed building near St John's Church.
-In 1855, this school had 137 pupils.
-Headmaster Reeves started the first brass band in Camden in 1876.
-In 1849 the government purchased land at a third corner of John and Mitchell Streets for a National School, which opened in January 1851.
+In 1845 a separate Church of England school began which moved in 1852 to a newly constructed building near St John's Church located at the intersection of Hill and Broughton Streets.
+This school closed in 1879 but the building and site were retained by the Church until their sale in 1906.
+The sale proceeds were used to construct the extant church hall in the St John's Anglican Church Precinct.